June 17, 2021

 Some tasks, including certain electrical and plumbing work, will require specific licensing to complete, depending on where you live.
 A commercial handyman is less likely to have this licensing than a trade expert.
 You never want to hire a handyman without the proper licensing for a task that requires it, as you could be held liable for unlicensed work.

 A good rule of thumb is that you will need to hire commercial trade experts for larger projects but can hire a handyman for smaller projects.
-You can also think of a handyman as being a “jack of all trades” while a contractor typically focuses on a specific area, such as plumbing, electric, or carpentry.
+You can also think of a handyman as being a “jack of all trades,” while a contractor typically focuses on a specific area, such as plumbing, electricity, or carpentry.

 It is also worth mentioning that contractors are more likely to hire sub-contractors and work as a team, while handymen frequently work alone.
 Of course, there are exceptions to this, but the types of projects you will hire a contractor for are more likely to require several workers or more, while tasks for handymen typically only need one or two people.
 In many cases, the contractor you hire does not even do any physical work themselves.
 They frequently hire sub-contractors who they oversee.